manasijkumar/CML-website/docs/interest.md

-# Interested in working at with us at CML?
+# Interested in working with us at CML?

 While there is no official requirement to join the lab, I do give preference to students who have completed **at least one course with me**.
 I strongly recommend that you complete (or concurrently enroll in) Research Methods I when you begin working in my lab.